-Is there any benefits for running a node?#
+What benefits are there for running a node?#

-There is no financial incentive to run a node, doing so helps increase the security of the network.
+There is no direct financial incentive to run a node.
+However, doing so contributes to increasing the security of the network.

-Please note that unless you are running the node on a publicly accessible web-server, your node should be protected by your router.
+Yes, public nodes can be viewed at ergonodes.
+However, unless your node is hosted on a publicly accessible web-server, your node should be protected by your router.

-- To run a public node see this example nginx.conf available.
+- To run a public node, refer to this nginx.conf example.

 curl -X POST "http://127.0.0.1:9053/node/shutdown" -H "api_key: hello"

 If a safe shutdown is not possible, you can terminate the ports: